 It's not selfish to ask for what you want.
 As a wife, sex is not your duty to please your husband whenever he wants.
 Your sexual desires matter too.

-I didn't know anything about my sexual response (aside from what I learned from heavy make out sessions). -Latter-day Saint wife, married at 20 ark Twain wrote, "The difference between the almost right word and the right word is really a large matter-it's the difference between the lightning bug and the lightning."
+I didn't know anything about my sexual response (aside from what I learned from heavy make out sessions).

 What's Down There